-- 1. Where continuation of the obstruction provides an unacceptable health and safety risk; - 2.
-Where the obstruction affects a strategically important route.
-For example public rights of way within urban areas or public rights of way in rural areas which form important links to give access in the countryside; - 3 Where resolution of the obstruction will contribute significantly to other Council objectives; - 4.
-Where the obstruction adversely affects a promoted route1; - 5.
-Where a significant number of valid complaints have been received about the obstruction from a variety of independent sources.
+1. Where continuation of the infringement significantly interferes with the use of any path or poses an unacceptable health and safety risk;

+2. Where the obstruction affects a strategically important route.
+For example public rights of way within urban areas, a promoted route, or public rights of way in rural areas which form important links to give access in the countryside;

+3 Where resolution of the obstruction will contribute significantly to other Council objectives;

+4. Where a significant number of valid complaints have been received about the obstruction from a variety of independent sources.